 A high-availability deployment of App Visibility Manager consists of pairs of server components with identical configurations.
 HA applies to the App Visibility portal and collector, where each component has an active node and a standby node.
 Only one of the node pairs can be active at a time.
 If a component shuts down or otherwise becomes unavailable, the standby node takes over the active role, and all of the processes operate from the standby node.
 When you restore the previously active node, it becomes the standby node.

 The App Visibility HA components automatically manage the synchronization between the active and standby nodes, and they automatically detect a failover situation.
-When your third-party load balancer sends data to the component, only the active node receives the data and synchronizes the content with the standby node.
+You need to configure a third-party load balancer to query for the active node and to send data only to the active node.

 When a component becomes inaccessible, HA minimizes downtime for the following processes:

 This topic does not address HA for the proxy, which does not require active and standby nodes.

 An App Visibility Manager HA deployment comprises the following systems, each on a separate computer:

 The following diagram shows more than one load balancing server, but you can configure one load balancer to manage the failover for all the different components.
 All communication to the App Visibility server components goes through that component's load balancer.
 The diagram shows only one App Visibility collector cluster; your system can have many.